ankaAR/bestiario5e/_creatures/the-pudding-king.md

 1/day each: blindness/deafness, blur, disguise self

-***Insanity.*** The Pudding King has advantage on saving throws against being charmed or frightened.
+***Insanity.*** The Pudding King has advantage on saving throws against being hechizado or asustado.

 ***Lanzamiento de conjuros.*** The Pudding King is a 9th-level spellcaster.
 His spellcasting ability is Charisma (spell save DC 14, +6 to hit with spell attacks).
 The Pudding King knows the following sorcerer spells: